When other people’s priorities are not yours

 Covey and the 4 Quadrants

 One of the classic works of personal development of the eighties is Stephen Covey’s book: “The 7 Habits of highly effective people”.
-In The 7 Habits, Covey talks about the 4 quadrants of time management (see the image).
+In The 7 Habits, Covey talks about the 4 quadrants of time management (see the image) And Covey himself has taken this idea from famous general Eisenhower, I believe.

 Covey explains that all tasks can be put into one of 4 quadrants.
 Tasks can be: